waynodiablo/Oystercard/rails/yelp_v1/11_destroying.md

 context 'deleting restaurants' do

-  before { Restaurant.create name: 'KFC' }
+  before { Restaurant.create name: 'KFC', description: 'Deep fried goodness' }

   scenario 'removes a restaurant when a user clicks a delete link' do
     visit '/restaurants'